|Type:||18-cylinder, 2-row, air-cooled, differential-geared, rotary, piston|

 George Hodge, Chief Engineer of the New Britain Machine Company, built this 320 hp engine when the U.S. participated in World War I.

 In rotary engines, the engine and propeller rotate together while the shaft remains fixed to the aircraft structure.
 This combination acts a huge gyroscope that makes an aircraft turn easier to the left than to the right.
 Hodge reduced the gyroscopic effect by having the propeller rotate at 1,500 revolutions per minute in the opposite rotation from the engine rotation which was 500 rpm.

 It is a two row engine of 18 cylinders to make it the most powerful rotary at that time.

 Stuart and Brian Bailey refurbished this rare engine as well as the operating display.

-Please contact Nick Hurley, Museum Curator, by email if you have any information or comments on the New Britain Machine Hodge Differential Rotary.
+Please contact Nick Hurley, Museum Curator, by phone at 860-623-3305 X318, or by email if you have any information or comments on the New Britain Machine Hodge Differential Rotary.